 I was too modest even to dare go after what I wanted because the old me was holding me back.

 I mean, how do you leave modesty behind when there was a program you’ve learned since you were born?

 Like any other thing that no longer serves you, I got clear about its presence, learned to accept it, and then I let it go.
 It felt like I had to let go of an old friend.
-It was painful because changing one’s identity and redefining yourself is a challenging process.
-But I was ready to change and raise myself at the same level with my objectives.
+It was painful because changing one’s identity and redefining oneself is challenging.
+But I was ready to change and raise myself at the same level as my objectives.

 I was in tears when I realized how modesty could keep me safe but no longer serve me.
 My parents did a great job raising me to be modest, and it helped me well for a long time.
 But it was not what I needed anymore in this moment of my life.
 I decided to keep my down-to-earth personality through humbleness and give up modesty, which was limiting me to staying unaware of my abilities.

 At this moment, I know what I want, I’m motivated, and I know why I’m doing what I’m doing, but man, the process of becoming who I want to be is challenging.
 Trying to figure life up, shape and reshape my identity, and unlearn things about myself to create space for relearning is a process.

 It is never going to be easy, but it gets rewarding.